giantswarm/rbac-operator/README.md

 # rbac-operator

-The rbac-operator is an in-cluster agent, that manages roles and rolebingings for tenant cluster namespaces in the control-plane.
+The rbac-operator is an in-cluster agent, that manages roles and rolebingings for tenant cluster namespaces inside the Giant Swarm control-plane Kubenretes cluster.

 ## Getting Project